In fall 2021, NC State Student Media created an Award for General Excellence named for long-time Board of Directors member Dean Phillips.

 - Students can nominate themselves or any other qualified student, except for the top editor/general manager of each media outlet.
 Nominators are strongly encouraged to include examples of the nominees’ work whenever possible and appropriate.

-- The call for nominations will go out the first day of each spring semester and are due by the March board meeting date.
+- The call for nominations will go out by the first day of each spring semester and are due by the March board meeting date.

 - When the nominiation period closes, valid nominations will be sent to the full Student Media Board of Directors for consideration.
 All elected, appointed and ex-offico board members, except the Student Media Director, will receive one vote.
 If no nominee garners a majority of the vote, the board will re-vote on the two nominees receiving the most votes in the first round.